Planning Your Distribution Strategy

 The problem: Admins default to creating user accounts because that's familiar from previous systems, not recognizing that Portals solve external sharing more elegantly.

-Better approach: Default to Portals for all external recipients.
+Better approach: Default to External Portals for all external recipients.
 Create user accounts only when external people truly need to contribute content or participate in workflows.

 Poor Access Settings Configuration